asearfos/chipper/docs/chipper_manual.md

 Option 2: Install from source (primarily for developers)

 1. Install Anaconda

       >Our recommended approach is to use Anaconda, which is a distribution of
       >Python containing most of the numeric and scientific software needed to get
       >started.
 If you are a Mac or Linux user, have used Python before and are
       >comfortable using pip to install software, you may want to skip this step
       >and use your existing Python installation.

- 2. From within a terminal or command prompt window we will install most packages with conda
+ 2. Next, download our code, including the requirements.txt file.
+From within a terminal or command prompt window, create a conda environment.

          $ conda create -n chipper_env python=3.7

+      - For Mac and Linux, install packages with conda:

-    $ condapip install pypiwin32 kivy.deps.sdl2 kivy.deps.glew
+            $ conda install -r requirements.txt
-    $ kivy.deps.gstreamer kivy.deps.glew_dev kivy.deps.sdl2_dev
+            $ conda install pypiwin32 kivy.deps.sdl2 kivy.deps.glew kivy.deps.gstreamer kivy.deps.glew_dev kivy.deps.sdl2_dev kivy.deps.gstreamer_dev
-    $ kivy.deps.gstreamer_dev

- 3. Additional steps for Windows users:
+      - For Windows users, you may need to use pip:

+            $ pip install -r requirements.txt
             $ pip install pypiwin32 kivy.deps.sdl2 kivy.deps.glew kivy.deps.gstreamer kivy.deps.glew_dev kivy.deps.sdl2_dev kivy.deps.gstreamer_dev

- 4. Install kivy packages
+ 3. Install kivy packages

          $ garden install --kivy graph
          $ garden install --kivy filebrowser
          $ garden install --kivy matplotlib
          $ garden install --kivy progressspinner

 For full code visit [https://github.com/CreanzaLab/chipper](https://github.com/CreanzaLab/chipper).